sproff22/dc_parking_enforcement/README.txt

   needed if you want to regenerate the data files from scratch.
 - All required data files (wardFilterData.json, blockLookup.json) are already
   included in ui/src/data/
-- No backend server, database, or API keys are required
+- The core dashboard runs fully client-side using precomputed local JSON files.
+No backend server, database, or API keys are required.
+- An internet connection is required only for the address search feature, which uses OpenStreetMap Nominatim for geocoding.

 ================================================================================
 EXECUTION